R3-Archive/cordapp-example/README.md

      /api/example/me
      /api/example/peers
-     /api/example/purchase-orders
-     /api/example/{COUNTERPARTY}/create-purchase-order
+     /api/example/ious
+     /api/example/{COUNTERPARTY}/create-iou

 The static web content is served from:

      /web/example

-A purchase order can be created via accessing the `create-purchase-order` end-point directly or through the the web form hosted at `/web/example`.
+An IOU can be created via accessing the
+`create-iou` end-point directly or through the the web form hosted at `/web/example`.

 **NOTE: The content in `web/example` is only available for demonstration purposes and does not implement any anti-XSS/XSRF security techniques.
 Do not copy such code directly into products meant for production use.**

-**Submitting a purchase order via HTTP API:**
+**Submitting an IOU via HTTP API:**

-To create a purchase order from NodeA to NodeB, use:
+To create an IOU from NodeA to NodeB, use:

-     echo '{"orderNumber": "1","deliveryDate": "2018-09-15","deliveryAddress": {"city": "London","country": "UK"},"items" : [{"name": "widget","amount": "3"},{"name": "thing","amount": "4"}]}' | curl -T - -H 'Content-Type: application/json' http://localhost:10005/api/example/NodeB/create-purchase-order
+     echo '{"orderNumber": "1","deliveryDate": "2018-09-15","deliveryAddress": {"city": "London","country": "UK"},"items" : [{"name": "widget","amount": "3"},{"name": "thing","amount": "4"}]}' | curl -T - -H 'Content-Type: application/json' http://localhost:10005/api/example/NodeB/create-iou

 note the port number `10005` (NodeA) and `NodeB` referenced in the end-point path.
 This command instructs NodeA to create and send an order to NodeB.
-Upon verification and completion of the process, both nodes (but not NodeC) will have a signed, notarised copy of the purchase order.
+Upon verification and completion of the process, both nodes (but not NodeC) will have a signed, notarised copy of the IOU.

-**Submitting a purchase order via `web/example`:**
+**Submitting an IOU via `web/example`:**

-Click the "Create purchase order" button at the top left of the page and enter the purchase order details, e.g.
+Click the "Create IOU" button at the top left of the page and enter the IOU details, e.g.

      Counter-party: Node B
      Order Number:  1